See girls climb to the top and enjoy the thrill of abseiling down - thanks to your instruction

 - attend a Girlguiding-approved two-day training course

-- gain further experience and record it in your log book for about six months - as recommended by the Director of Training
+- gain further experience and record it in your log book as recommended by the Director of Training

 - be assessed by an Mountaineering Instructor Award (MIA) or Mountaineering Instructor Certificate (MIC) holder.

 Anyone who is interested in supporting girls and young women to climb and abseil.
 You do not have to be a Girlguiding member.

 For level 1 - you must have previous experience of climbing or abseiling on purpose-built walls and abseil towers using fixed anchor points.
 You will also need to have an up-to-date 1st Response certificate or higher first aid qualification.